tdambrin/sp-graph-api/README.md

 - [x] Restore search incremental display
 - [x] Open spotify -> switch to shift click
 - [x] Delete node on alt click
+- [x] Interactive graph - not just player, update when (un)select types, load progressively
 - [ ] Make API multi user with sessions

-- [ ] Interactive graph - not just player, update when (un)select types, load progressively
+# Version 0.5 - UX
+- [ ] Artists connect to artists and a track is only connected to an album or artist it is part of
+- [ ] Search by popularity
+  - either automatically get diverse popularity scores (i.e. if taylor then not ariana)
+  - or set popularity thresholds thresholds
+- [ ] Export to playlist
+- [ ] Match with user's knowledge
+  - flag new vs known

+# Version 0.6 - Enable graph ops
+- [ ] Add visual directions to edges and semantic labels to edges (TRACK_OF, SIMILAR_TO, ALBUM_OF, AUTHOR_OF)